Overview of Rotator Cuff Injuries

 The two most important goals of obtaining a clinical history in a patient suspected to have a rotator cuff injury are to confirm the diagnosis and to exclude other differential diagnoses of more life-threatening nature such as cardiac disease.
 The main complaint of the patient can be any of the following four chief complaints of rotator cuff injuries: limited range of motion, instability, pain or weakness.

 An important part of the history is to try to understand if there has been a precipitating risk factor for a rotator cuff injury.
-History of overhead sports or a direct shoulder trauma should be excluded.
+A history of overhead sports or a direct shoulder trauma should be excluded.

 When the joint’s stability is markedly affected, the patient might complain of numbness, or catching and popping sensations of the humeral head.